mdsteiner/EFAtools/README.md

 devtools::install_github("mdsteiner/EFAtools")
 ```

-To also build the vignette, use:
+To also build the vignette when installing the development version, use:

 ``` r
 install.packages("devtools")